On a Constraint on Invariant Measures of Certain Cellular Automata: Introduction

 \begin{definition} Given a finite group $G$ (not necessarily Abelian), we denote by $\tau_{G}:G^{{\mathbb{N}_0}}\rightarrow G^{{\mathbb{N}_0}}$ \textit{the group multiplication cellular automaton}, i.e. the cellular automaton determined by the rule $\left(\tau_{G}\left(x\right)\right)_{i}=x_{i}\cdot x_{i+1}$.

 \end{definition}

-For an Abelian group $G$, the cellular automaton $\tau_G$ is known to have many such invariant measures (cf. \cite{key-4}) but also displays some rigidity as, for example, when the joint action of the shift and $\tau_G$ is totally ergodic (cf. \cite{key-7,key-5}).\\
+For an Abelian group $G$, the cellular automaton $\tau_G$ is known to have many such invariant measures of positive measure-theoretical entropy relative to each of the two maps (cf. \cite{key-4}) but also displays some rigidity for such measures, for example when the joint action of the shift and $\tau_G$ is totally ergodic (cf. \cite{key-7,key-5}).
+It is yet unknown whether there exist atom-less invariant measures of zero measure-theoretical entropy (relative to each of the two maps).\\

-As for non-Abelian groups $G$, it seems that essentially there are no known examples of atom-less shift-invariant Borel probability measures on $G^{\mathbb{N}_0}$ that are also invariant relative to $\tau_G$ other than the uniform measure on $H^{\mathbb{N}_0}$ and constructions of such measures taking advantage of Abelian subgroups or Abelian quotient groups.
+As for non-Abelian groups $G$, it seems that essentially there are no known examples of atom-less shift-invariant Borel probability measures on $G^{\mathbb{N}_0}$ that are also invariant relative to $\tau_G$ other than the uniform measure on $H^{\mathbb{N}_0}$ - for some $H\leq G$ - and constructions of such measures taking advantage of Abelian subgroups or Abelian quotient groups.
 Let us also mention that for a group of the form $G_1\times\dots\ \times G_n$, one can take the product of measures of the kinds just mentioned and also atomic ones (the example given in \cite{key-1} is of this kind) - however, ergodicity might be lost on the way.\\

 Despite our lack of competence to construct examples for such measures in the case of non-Abelian groups, there is yet no reason to believe that such measures are not as abundant as in the Abelian case.\\